tooky/kosli-playground/README.md

   ```yml
   kosli snapshot docker "${KOSLI_ENVIRONMENT_NAME}"
   ```
-  This takes a snapshot of the docker containers currently running (inside the CI pipeline) and sends their image names and digests/fingerprints to the named Kosli Environment.
+  The [kosli snapshot docker](https://docs.kosli.com/client_reference/kosli_snapshot_docker/) command takes a snapshot of the docker containers currently running (inside the CI pipeline) and sends their image names and digests/fingerprints to the named Kosli Environment (`playground-prod`).
-  Note that this command does _not_ need to set the `--org`, or `--api-token` flags because the `KOSLI_ORG` and `KOSLI_API_TOKEN` environment variables have been set at the top of the workflow yml file.
+  This command does _not_ need to set the `--org`, or `--api-token` flags because the `KOSLI_ORG` and `KOSLI_API_TOKEN` environment variables have been set at the top of the workflow yml file.

+## Make a change, run the CI workflow, see an Environment snapshot in Kosli

+- Edit the file [alpha/code/alpha.rb](alpha/code/alpha.rb) so the return string from the `'/'` route is a new string
+- Commit (add+commit+push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete.
 - Refresh the `playground-prod` Environment at https://app.kosli.com and verify there is now a single snapshot showing the `playground-alpha` image running.
 The image tag should be the short-sha of your new HEAD commit